SonoWorld is a division of MedimageWorld a medical communications company headquartered

 served as president of the World Federation for Ultrasound in Medicine and Biology

-(WFUMB) and the american Institute of Ultrasound in Medicine (AIUM), and is one
+(WFUMB) and the American Institute of Ultrasound in Medicine (AIUM), and is one

 of the most widely recognized world authorities on medical diagnostic ultrasound.